How we test PVRs and set-top boxes

 We test free-TV boxes from Freesat and Freeview, as well as models from pay-TV services, such as Sky TV, Virgin Media and BT.

-Our reviews answer the most common questions about PVRs and set-top boxes:
+Our reviews answer the most crucial questions about PVRs and set-top boxes:

 - How easy is it to use?